[Novels | Characters | Gallery | Extras | Guestbook | Links]

 ~The Soul's Home~

 Within every "divine" soul (the souls of gods and humans), there is a small spiritual realm referred to as the "soul's home."
-The soul's home is a nebulous realm that reflects the person in question, generally molding itself to a form an environment they would find most comforting and personal.
+The soul's home is a nebulous realm that reflects the person in question, generally molding itself to an environment they would find most comforting and personal.
 The soul's home typically contains a building holding objects representing what is most meaningful to a person—and most importantly, the soul's home contains records of one's memories, typically in the form of a library or well that they can gaze into.
 These are not limited to their current or most recent life, but rather contain all the memories of all the lives they have ever lived—such memories never genuinely reset.
 These memories are inaccessible to the soul's later lifetimes unless brought into their consciousness by a higher spirit (the gods and fae).

 The soul's home is extremely difficult for humans to access, and made even more elusive by the fact few know of, or believe in its existence at all.
 However, one may theoretically be able to visit it with an absurdly high level of spiritual attunement; a level so high that it's all but impossible for one to be able to reach this level of inner reflection within one lifetime.

 The soul's home of deities, however, works markedly different from humans'.
 For one, the soul's home of the gods both exists in the physical and spiritual worlds proper.
 Theoretically, a human could physically go to a deity's soul's home, but for all practical purposes it's impossible for most of the gods.
 The exception is space, which itself is the soul's home of Père Ciel and contains all of physical reality within it.
-Another striking difference is that not only can gods easily access their soul's home, that tends to be where their soul lives outright—and not only that, but they can freely bring other's into their soul's homes, and visit the soul's homes others, god or human.
+Another striking difference is that not only can gods easily access their soul's home, that tends to be where their soul lives outright—and not only that, but they can freely bring other's into their soul's homes, and visit the soul's homes of others, god or human.